-Students may transfer credits into Garrett from eligible post-secondary institutions.
-As part of the admissions process, students who have attended one or more institutions before transferring to Garrett College submit an official transcript from each institution.
-Prior to a transfer student’s initial advising session, a transcript analysis is completed by the Office of Records and Registration.
-Students are informed of the results as part of the initial advising session.
-At the Official State Reporting date (approximately the third week of school), formal notification of credits accepted in transfer is sent to the student’s College email.
-A student wishing to appeal the results of a transcript evaluation should first contact the Office of Records and Registration to discuss the evaluation.
-The student may subsequently request an appeal of the ORR’s decision by sending a written request to the Vice President for Instruction and Student Services.
+Students may transfer credits into Garrett College (GC) from eligible post-secondary institutions.
+As part of the admissions process, students who have attended one or more institutions before transferring to GC submit an official transcript from each institution.
+Once transcripts are received, transfer applicants will be permitted to schedule placement (if required) and new student advising.
+An appointment for new student advising serves as the transfer student’s request for evaluation of transcripts.
+The transcript analysis is completed by the Office of Records and Registration (ORR) and notification of credits accepted in transfer is sent to the student’s College email.
+Students are also informed of the results as part of their new student advising session.
+A student wishing to appeal the results of a transcript evaluation should first contact the ORR to discuss the evaluation.
+The student may subsequently request an appeal of the ORR’s decision by sending a written request to the Chief Academic Officer.

-- Only official transcripts from post secondary institutions accredited by a regional accrediting commission or approved by the American Council on Education are eligible for evaluation.
-Transcripts must be received directly by the Office of Records and Registration in a sealed, stamped envelope or by an accepted electronic transcript service.
+- Only official transcripts from post-secondary institutions accredited by a regional accrediting commission or approved by the American Council on Education are considered for evaluation.
+Transcripts must be received directly by the Admissions or Records and Registration offices in a sealed, stamped envelope or by an accepted electronic transcript service.

 - Transcripts from post-secondary institutions outside of the U.S. must be translated, certified, and evaluated by World Education Services (www.wes.org).

 - Credits approved for transfer will be recorded on the student’s GC transcript.

 - Credits earned for remedial course work are not transferrable.